piisa/pii-extract-base/doc/task-descriptor.md

 ### PII Entity

-The PII field in the full task descriptor defines the [PII Entities] that will be detected by the task.
+The `pii` field in the full task descriptor defines the [PII Entities] that will be detected by the task.
 Its main form is as a dictionary with the folllowing
 fields:
  * `type`: the PII Entity identifier for the task.
 It can be